Role

 Look & Feel and Component Library

 • Tested different versions both on the web and in ads to see what look & feel performed better.
+Moved from a dark and futuristic look & feel to a white, more medical oriented one.

 • To streamline the assembling of new pages in the future, a component library was created in collaboration with Miklos Barton.